- Fundamentals for the consumer discretionary stocks have improved and the sector has had strong performance relative to the market so far this year.

 Consumer discretionary fundamentals have been incredibly strong.
 The sector's corporate profit margin, measured by earnings before interest and taxes, has been trending higher since the 1960s.
 As of March 2018, it was above 11%.

 Also, the relative earnings yield for the sector is well above that of the S&P 500.
-Since 1926, when the sector's relative earnings yield was in the top quartile of its historic range (as it currently is), that has meant consumer discretionary stocks as a group were more likely to outperform the S&P, with a 4% average outperformance over the subsequent 12 months, according to data from FactSet.
+Since 1926, when the sector's relative earnings yield was in the top quartile of its historic range (as it currently is), that has meant consumer discretionary stocks as a group were more likely to outperform the S&P. When it has outperformed in this scenario, it has done so by 4% on average over the subsequent 12 months, according to data from FactSet.

 Additionally, there have been almost 1,000 net positive earnings revisions so far this year.
 Since 1926, when that number was greater than 500, the sector has outperformed the S&P 67% of the time over the following 12 months, compared to 53% of time periods overall.